 Vaccination is your choice

 COVID-19 can be serious and cause long-term health problems.
-It is strongly recommended you get vaccinated to protect yourself and your community.

 Your Centrelink payments will not be affected whether you choose to get vaccinated or not.